 The clinical training programs have as their goals:

-- Acquisition of basic hematology and/or oncology skills
+- Acquisition of basic hematology and/or oncology skills.

-The fellows spend 2 to 3 months on the hematology consult service and they are responsible for consults at both Stanford Hospital and at the Veterans Affairs Palo Alto Health Care System (VAPAHCS).
-They work closely with the consult attending and see a wide variety of hematologic diseases.
+Hematology Consult service: The fellows spend 2 months each at Stanford Hospital and the Veterans Affairs Palo Alto Heath System on the hematology consult service and they are responsible for consults at each location indepedently.
+They work closely with the consult attending at each site and see a wide variety of hematologic diseases.
 The fellows also participate in the weekly hematology clinic at the VAPAHCS and the monthly Tumor Board.

 Blood and Marrow Transplantation (BMT) Rotations: